fredo509/AwesomeBook-Es6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to Microverse
+I would like to thank's to Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>